O Maior Brasileiro de Todos os Tempos

-After three months of voting and more than a million votes recorded, one hundred persons were selected, appointed by the thousands of Brazilians.
+After three months of voting and more than a million votes recorded, the Brazilian public selected the one hundred persons who were placed in that poll.

 The final episode aired on October 3, 2012.
 Chico Xavier was elected the greatest Brazilian of all time.

 List

 Top 12

 The top 12 candidates are the following.
 (The Top 12 were announced in alphabetic order. they are the final candidates.
 There will be an eliminatory round by journalists and advocates, where the greatest Brazilian will be chosen):